nfcpy/nfcpy/docs/index.rst

 :doc:`topics/get-started`
     Get started with the nfcpy module and example programs.

-:doc:`topics/tag`
-    Supported tag types and how to use them.

 :doc:`topics/ndef`
     How to parse or generate NDEF records and messages.